thetinkeringtypist/powerball/README.md

 	!
 01 02 03 04 05 | 06

 Then run it through `powerball` and you'll know which ones are winners!
-`powerball` uses ansi color codes by default.

-Note: `powerball` only supports one winning number.
-Input files are read one line at a time.
-In the event of multiple winning numbers in the file

 How to Build